-We define EBITDA as net profit (loss) before interest expense, net, provision for income taxes and depreciation and amortization expense.
-Adjusted EBITDA is defined as EBITDA (as defined above), adjusted for the impact of certain non-cash and other items that we believe are not indicative of our core operating performance, such as non-cash stock-based compensation expenses.
+We define EBITDA as net profit (loss) before interest expense, net, provision for income taxes, and depreciation and amortization expenses.
+Adjusted EBITDA is defined as EBITDA (as defined above), adjusted for the impact of certain non-cash and other items that we believe are not indicative of our core operating performance, such as non-cash stock-based compensation expenses, abandonment costs, gain from sale of property and equipment, and other operating expenses.